Developer FAQ

 - The program's build system should support cross-compilation (if not, more porting effort is required)

-- The program shouldn't directly use the APIs from the Linux kernel on its code (if not, more porting effort is required)
+- The program shouldn't directly use the Linux kernel API on its code (if not, more porting effort is required)

-Some APIs of the Linux kernel can be ported, while others not because they require a complete Linux kernel (thus the drivers and filesystems code require reverse-engineering to be ported to Redox).
+Some APIs of the Linux kernel can be ported, while others not because they require a complete Linux kernel.

 How to determine the dependencies of some program?